A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones

-The studies that were classified as IP1 and IP2 were considered to lie within the scope of the review.
-Through a review of these studies, we identified the research purpose of the studies, the types of AS/US APIs data used, and other smartphone data that used by other Android APIs.
+The studies classified as IP1 and IP2 were considered to lie within the scope of the review.
+Through a review of these studies, we identified the research purpose of the studies, the types of AS/US APIs data used, and smartphone data collected via using other Android APIs.
 Table \ref{table:IP} shows the description and number of studies according to types of IP (IP1-1-AS, IP1-1-US, IP1-2-AS, IP1-2-US, IP2-1, IP2-2) which are the studies included in the scope of review.
-In this review, a total of 110 studies were investigated, as two studies ~\cite{bonne2017exploring, ryu2017siginterface} were counted twice.
+A total of 109 studies were investigated, as two studies~\cite{bonne2017exploring, ryu2017siginterface} were counted twice.